jlapaijmans/Consensify/README.md

 `examples/eg_missingness.pos` – a file containing a 3 column table: scaffold name, position, read depth

-`examples/scaffold_lengths_missingness.txt` – file containing a 3 column table: scaffold name, start, end
+`examples/scaffold_lengths_missingness.txt` – file containing a 3 column table: scaffold name, start, end.
+Requires header "name	start	end"

 The .counts and .pos files can be generated from a standard bam file using the -doCounts function in angsd (Korneliussen et al. 2014), or using any method chosen by the user. angsd is especially convenient since it runs fast and allows a very wide range of useful filters to be applied: e.g. minimum map and base quality, exclusion of transitions, exclusion of specific scaffolds, and the option to exclude a specified number of terminal nucleotides from each read.
 An example angsd command to generate the input files would be: